 It simply means cutting a piece of meat in a way that severs its muscle fibers, making it easier to chew and digest.

 In some cuts, such as tri-tip, the grain runs in different directions.
-But in a flank steak, the muscle fibers are prominent and easy to spot, and they also tend to all run in the same direction, as I demonstrate in the video below.
+In a flank steak, the muscle fibers are prominent and easy to spot, and they also tend to all run in the same direction, as shown in the image below.

 Both are thin cuts with great beefy flavor, and both should be cooked medium-rare to prevent them from being tough and chewy.